Documentation

 Authorization: Bearerorx-api-key) - Your SemanticGuard key (via

-x-sg-api-keyheader).
+x-sg-api-keyheader, or?sg_key=query param for clients that cannot set custom headers).
 Generate one from the API Keys page in the dashboard.

 Supported Providers